 Here is a list of some programs I have installed across all of my devices.
 Besides the ones listed below, I also use Prezi for presentations.
 It never ceases to amaze my clients!

-Do you think about how you will organize your travelling office or just leave it to chance?
+Do you think about how you will organize your traveling office or leave it to chance?
 Remember that sack of potatoes laptop?
 I struggled to find an over-the-shoulder case that didn’t break my back.
 I ended up with a case on wheels.
 Unfortunately, it’s like rolling around a tool case.
-It’s awkward and if it’s raining, it tracks all that wet dirt into the car.
+It’s awkward, and it tracks all that wet dirt into the car if it’s raining.

-When I switched to a MacBook Pro as my EDC (every day carry) device, I was able to lighten the load considerably.
-And to carry around the necessary cables, adapters, and other ephemera I love these BUBM Double Layer Gadget bags!
-And, for my analog needs I carry around this Amazon Basics padfolio.
+When I switched to a MacBook Pro as my EDC (everyday carry) device, I was able to lighten the load considerably.
+And to carry around the necessary cables, adapters, and other ephemera, I love these BUBM Double Layer Gadget bags!
+And, for my analog needs, I take around this Amazon Basics padfolio.

-If you’re like me, you are excited to get back out to meeting clients and prospects face-to-face.
-I covered my tech must-haves from connectivity to organizing my gear.
+If you’re like me, you are excited to get back out to meet clients and prospects face-to-face.
+I covered my 4 tech must-haves, from connectivity to organizing my gear.
 Drop me a note in the comments on how you stay productive when you’re on the road.